RNA silencing

 RNA silencing or RNA interference refers to a family of gene silencing effects by which gene expression is negatively regulated by non-coding RNAs such as microRNAs.
 RNA silencing may also be defined as sequence-specific regulation of gene expression triggered by double-stranded RNA (dsRNA).
-RNA silencing mechanisms are highly conserved in most eukaryotes.
+RNA silencing mechanisms are conserved among most eukaryotes.
 The most common and well-studied example is RNA interference (RNAi), in which endogenously expressed microRNA (miRNA) or exogenously derived small interfering RNA (siRNA) induces the degradation of complementary messenger RNA.
 Other classes of small RNA have been identified, including piwi-interacting RNA (piRNA) and its subspecies repeat associated small interfering RNA (rasiRNA).

 Background

 RNA silencing describes several mechanistically related pathways which are involved in controlling and regulating gene expression.
 RNA silencing pathways are associated with the regulatory activity of small non-coding RNAs (approximately 20–30 nucleotides in length) that function as factors involved in inactivating homologous sequences, promoting endonuclease activity, translational arrest, and/or chromatic or DNA modification.
 In the context in which the phenomenon was first studied, small RNA was found to play an important role in defending plants against viruses.
 For example, these studies demonstrated that enzymes detect double-stranded RNA (dsRNA) not normally found in cells and digest it into small pieces that are not able to cause disease.

 While some functions of RNA silencing and its machinery are understood, many are not.
 For example, RNA silencing has been shown to be important in the regulation of development and in the control of transposition events.
 RNA silencing has been shown to play a role in antiviral protection in plants as well as insects.
 Also in yeast, RNA silencing has been shown to maintain heterochromatin structure.
 However, the varied and nuanced role of RNA silencing in the regulation of gene expression remains an ongoing scientific inquiry.
 A range of diverse functions have been proposed for a growing number of characterized small RNA sequences—e.g., regulation of developmental, neuronal cell fate, cell death, proliferation, fat storage, haematopoietic cell fate, insulin secretion.

 RNA silencing functions by repressing translation or by cleaving messenger RNA (mRNA), depending on the amount of complementarity of base-pairing.
 RNA has been largely investigated within its role as an intermediary in the translation of genes into proteins.
 More active regulatory functions, however, only began to be addressed by researchers beginning in the late-1990s.
 The landmark study providing an understanding of the first identified mechanism was published in 1998 by Fire et al., demonstrating that double-stranded RNA could act as a trigger for gene silencing.
 Since then, various other classes of RNA silencing have been identified and characterized.
 Presently, the therapeutic potential of these discoveries is being explored, for example, in the context of targeted gene therapy.